Spanish clubs begin group training as La Liga eyes June restart

 "It is the health authorities who will say when we start.
 "I would like it to happen as soon as possible, but the truth is that we do not have an ideal date.
 We have to wait for the green light from the health authorities."
 According to an official statement by the government on Saturday, professional sports clubs "may carry out complete training sessions" while "complying with the corresponding prevention and hygiene measures".

 The statement put the maximum number at 14 for group training but La Liga informed clubs the limit would be 10 on Monday.
-Tebas has estimated that failing to complete the season would cost clubs around 1 billion euros ($1.08 billion).
+Tebas has estimated that failing to complete the campaign would cost clubs around 1 billion euros (USD 1.08 billion).

 ALSO READ